gwleejr777/Elk-Stack_Project/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
-- _TODO: What is the main advantage of automating configuration with Ansible?__The main advantage is the reduction of resources needed and amount of time to it takes to launch VMs across a network__.
+- What is the main advantage of automating configuration with Ansible?__The main advantage is the reduction of resources needed and amount of time to it takes to launch VMs across a network__.

 The playbook implements the following tasks:
 - __name: Install docker.io__